 Page

 Α. COMPETITION COMMITTEE AND FORUM

 1. Competition Committee Defined 1

 2. Powers of the Competition Committee

-3. Questions and Inquiries
+3. Questions and Inquiries 2

-4. Contact with the Competition Committee
+4. Contact with the Competition Committee 2

 5. Forum

-В. REGIONAL AND OTHER QUALIFYING ROUNDS 2
+В. REGIONAL AND OTHER QUALIFYING ROUNDS

-1. Teams Must Compete in a Regional or Other Qualifying Round 2

-2. A Team Participating in a Regional or National Round from the
+Teams Must Compete in a Regional or Other Qualifying Round A Team Participating in a Regional or National Round from the 2

 Host School 3

 3. International Memorial-Only Qualifying Round for Teams from

-Regions Without a Regional or National Round 3
+Regions Without a Regional or National Round 4

-C. TEAM COMPOSITION 4
+C. TEAM COMPOSITION

 1. Team Defined 4

 2. Qualifications of Team Members 5

 3. Replacing Team Members 5

 4. Coaches and Advisors 5

 D. SCORING AND AWARDS6

-1. Breakdown
+1. Breakdown 6

-2. Awards 6
+2. Awards

+2. / Wai do

-E. MEMORIALS (BRIEFS) 7
+E. MEMORIALS (BRIEFS)7

 1. Sides 7

 2. Problem

-3. Format 7
+3. Format

-4. Service of the Memorial 9
+4. Service of the Memorial

 5. Service on Other Teams

 6. No Changes After Submission

-7. Grading 10
+7. Grading

-8. English 10
+8. English 11

-F. ORAL ARGUMENT PROCEDURES 10
+F. ORAL ARGUMENT PROCEDURES

-1. Time and Place 10
+1. Time and Place 11

 2. Time per Team and Rebuttal Time 11

 3. Anonymity 12

-4. Contact with Judges
+4. Contact with Judges 13

-5. Judges and Judging Criteria 12
+5. Judges and Judging Criteria 13

 6. Critiques 13

-7. Announcements 13
+7. Announcements 14

-8. Stetson's Participation 13
+8. Stetson's Participation 14

-9. English 13
+9. English 14

 10. Visual Aids 14

-G. SEQUENCE OF ORAL ROUNDS AND ADVANCEMENT AT THE
+G. SEQUENCE OF ORAL ROUNDS AND ADVANCEMENT AT THE INTERNATIONAL FINALS

-INII ERNATIONAL FINALS 14
+IIVII

 1. Preliminary Rounds

 2. Quarterfinal Rounds

 3. Semifinal Rounds

-4. Championship Round 16
+4. Championship Round 17

 H. OUTSIDE ASSISTANCE

 1. Assistance on Memorials

 2. Affidavit

 3. Assistance on Oral Argument

 4. No Collaboration with Other Teams 18

-I. CHA ALLENGES AND DISPUTE RESOLUTION 18
+I. CHALLENGES AND DISPUTE RESOLUTION

 1. Memorials and Pre-Oral Argument Challenges

 2. Oral Arguments and Other Competition Challenges

-3. Conflicts of Interest
+3. Conflicts of Interest 20

 4. Penalties

-5. Waiver 19
+5. Waiver 20

 J. MISCELLANEOUS

 1. Use of Problem

 2. Scores

 3. Professionalism

 4. Costs

-5. Fees 20
+5. Fees 21

-۸۵۲ END IM A. AEEIDAVIT 21
+۸۵۲ END IM A. AEEIDAVIT 22

-RULES FOR THE TWENTY-SEVENTH ANNUAL STETSON INTERNATIONAL ENVIRONMENTAL MOOT COURT COMPETITION 2022-2023
+RULES FOR THE TWENTY-EIGHTH ANNUAL STETSON INTERNATIONAL ENVIRONMENTAL MOOT COURT COMPETITION 2023-2024